beezy-dev/verbose-couscous/docs/pancake/index.md

 ## Milestones
 ### Phase 0
-Discover the Internet of Things (IoT) objects and the basics of electronic to build the robot.
+Discover the Internet of Things (IoT) objects and the basics of electronic to build the UGV.

 The hardware is composed of:
 - a Raspberry Pico Wireless